Add, remove & assign phone numbers on demand

 You can easily add a number by installing a VoIP app.
 VoIP works over the internet, unlike legacy providers who use the physical network or mobile carriers who use the cellular network.
 The biggest advantage of VoIP is that it doesn’t require a new phone and can work on any connected device including laptops and tablets.
 The initial investments and monthly charges are also substantially low for VoIP.

 You can get a dual SIM phone, get two phone numbers and dedicate one for all work-related calls.
-But the smarter way is to add a business phone number through a second-line app.
+But the smarter way is to add a business phone number through a second phone number app.

 Getting a VoIP number is the easiest option primarily because you’re merely subscribing to a service and not getting a new device or SIM.
 After you find a VoIP provider who specialises in your sector, check the rates and make sure that you’re only paying for the features you need.